 The Intern will work on planned programs, but will be able to customize the internship experience as needed.
 Duties include, but are not be limited to:

-Assisting with camp teen counselor training before camp, planning and implementing camp activities, preparing pre-camp paperwork and materials, assisting with room and class assignments before camp, assisting with a class during camp, supervising campers and teen counselors during camp.
+Assisting with camp teen counselor training before camp, planning and implementing camp activities, preparing pre-camp paperwork and materials, assisting with room and class assignments before camp, supervising campers and teen counselors during camp.

 Plan and manage one 4-H youth educational program from start to finish, including needs assessment, planning, budgeting, marketing, conducting and evaluating the program.
-The exact program will be determined, with input from the intern, after the successful candidate is hired, but could be a workshop, day camp, educational resource, etc.
+The exact program will be determined, with input from the intern, after the successful candidate is hired, but could be in-person or virtual such as a workshop, day camp, educational resource, etc.

-Assist with preparing paperwork, doing data entry, creating flyers and signs, and helping with the 4-H/FFA sheep, swine and goat weigh-in (June 5 and 6) at the Shenandoah Co.
+Assist with preparing paperwork, doing data entry, creating flyers and signs, and helping with the 4-H/FFA sheep, swine and goat weigh-in (June 4 and 5) at the Shenandoah Co.
 Fairgrounds.
-May also help lead and supervise 4-H/FFA members during a work night at the Fairgrounds (painting, cleaning, etc.)
+Depending on the current pandemic protocols, may also help lead and supervise 4-H/FFA members during a work night at the Fairgrounds (painting, cleaning, etc.)

 Shadow/assist at least one Agriculture (Animal Science, Horticulture or Crops and Soils) and Family and Consumer Sciences (Food, Nutrition and Health or Financial Management) agent in PD7 prior to and during an educational program and/or farm visits they have planned during the internship time.